Can a Company Still Sue an Employee for Fraud After They've Paid Back Dues?

 Nitin khumar

-I need help to understand one thing, in case when an employee is terminated for a fraudulent activity and has repaid the dues asked for, can the company still go legal against them?
-Is that required?
-Also, for something which is not mentioned in the company's policies properly?
+I need help to understand one thing.
+In the case when an employee is terminated for fraudulent activity and has repaid the dues asked for, can the company still pursue legal action against them?
+Is that necessary?
+Also, what about situations that are not clearly addressed in the company's policies?

 Dinesh Divekar